spacedog-io/spacedog-server/src/jekyll/_user-guide/defining-schema.md

 }
 ```

-Number fields are validated before objects are saved if these rules are used:
+[Not yet implemented] Number fields are validated before objects are saved if these rules are used:

 - `_gt` greater than.
 - `_gte` greater than or equal.